rekola/radix-cpp/README.md

 Currently only strings and unsigned integers are supported as keys, but more support is forthcoming.
 Also, deletion of keys is not yet possible.

+There may still be bugs in the implementation.
+Proper test have not yet been created, and there may be issues especially when using strings as key.

 ### Time Complexity